 In general, thanks to recent developments in scanner quality, the direct scanning approach for art reproduction works very well with moderate sized pieces (to about A1/poster size) - with those it usually works very well - offering tremendous resolution adn colour fideltiy - whilst being quite cost effective.

 However, for larger pieces (over A1), or those with a lot of dimensionality to the work (thick impasto, physical embellishments etc) - the photographic approach can sometimes be a better way to create good quality files for digital reproduction.

 The best way to find out the best approach for your work is to contact us and let us know what medium and size your work is, and ideally include some basic photographs of you work just so we can get a better idea of what we're dealing with.
 We'll be happy to guide you!

 Direct scanning is a great way to create a high quality digital file

 of smaller artworks but is generally not the ideal mechanism for

-dealing with very large art works as it can be difficult to achieve perfect uniformity and focus using this approach with larger works.
-We tackle A2 works all the time, and indeed often up to A1 sizes, with excellent results.
+dealing with very large art works as it can be difficult to achieve perfect uniformity and focus using this approach with very large works.
+We tackle works up to A1 all the time, with excellent results.

-The two types of works that tend to be hard to direct scan are large works and oils, particularly oils with heavy brushstrokes (impasto).
-These works reproduce best with a photographic approach.
+The two types of works that tend to be hard to direct scan are large works and oils, particularly oils with heavy brush strokes (impasto).
+These works often reproduce best with a photographic approach.

 scanners, such as plan scanners, touch the original works with rollers,